Blue Heelers are hard-working, intelligent, and loyal dogs. They are highly energetic and thrive on a healthy diet.

 First 5 ingredients: Whole Grain Brown Rice, Chicken, Peas, Egg, Oatmeal

 Ensure superior nutrition for your senior Blue Heeler with this tasty formula from Diamond Naturals.
 This recipe features probiotics to support the digestive health of your senior and is a superb choice for dogs with sensitive stomachs.
-It features cage-free chicken as the primary ingredient to support strong, lean muscles.
+It features cage-free chicken as the primary ingredient to maintain strong, lean muscles.
 The antioxidants extracted from blueberries, coconut, kale, and peas promote overall health and wellbeing.
 It also contains omega fatty acids to help your Blue Heeler feel and look great from the inside out.

 Buyer’s Guide – Important Features To Consider